bmabsout/Thesis/src/chapters/notation_glossary.typ

 === Core Concepts

+*Fulfillment Function*: A mathematical function $f: S times A times S -> [0,1]$ that serves as a *semantic bridge*, translating high-level intentions into values that accurately align with human assessment of objective satisfaction.
+When $f_"smoothness"(s,a,s') = 0.8$, it means "this action is about 80% as smooth as I want it to be."

+*Semantic Bridge*: The property that fulfillment functions preserve the natural meaning of objectives throughout the optimization process, enabling practitioners to specify their true intentions directly while maintaining mathematical rigor for optimization.

 *Fulfillment*: The degree to which an objective is satisfied, represented as a value in $[0,1]$ where 0 indicates complete failure and 1 indicates complete satisfaction.
+Unlike traditional rewards, fulfillment values maintain their individual semantic meaning when composed.

 *Intent-to-Reality Gap*: The discrepancy between what practitioners intend their robots to do and what they actually learn to do, consisting of both expressivity and deployment components.
+Stems from the semantic mismatch between human requirements and machine optimization.

 *Semantic Preservation*: The property that individual objective meanings are maintained throughout the learning process, enabling interpretability and debugging.
+Contrasts with traditional linear scalarization which destroys individual semantic information.

-*Continuous Logic*: A mathematical framework that extends boolean logic to continuous values in [0,1], enabling smooth reasoning about partial constraint satisfaction.
+*Continuous Logic*: A mathematical framework that extends Boolean logic to continuous values in [0,1], enabling smooth reasoning about partial constraint satisfaction while preserving semantic relationships between objectives.

 *Deployment Crisis*: The fundamental challenge that learned policies fail to maintain performance when transferred from training to deployment environments.

+=== Objective Taxonomy

+*Objective*: Any quantity that can be included in an optimization scheme, regardless of its relationship to robot behavior or domain specificity.
+This includes regularization terms, computational constraints, and meta-objectives.

+*Behavioral Objective*: A subset of objectives that directly relate to the controller's actions and resulting robot behavior in the environment.
+These have clear semantic meaning in terms of robot performance and can be observed in state-action trajectories.

+*Universal Behavioral Objective (UBO)*: A subset of behavioral objectives that are desirable across virtually all robotics applications, transcending specific tasks or domains.
+Examples include smoothness, stability, basic safety, and robustness.

+*Architectural Integration*: The design principle of encoding universal behavioral objectives directly into policy architectures rather than requiring explicit specification in reward functions or FPL formulas.

 === Theoretical Components